mohammadmusaei/AxiomScheduler/README.md

 ### Usage

-Use `ax-scheduler` tag to user scheduler.
+Add `ax-scheduler` tag to use scheduler.

 ```html